Call Now Free Quote

 The mortar type decision should be transparent before a single joint is ground.
 When evaluating a tuckpointing proposal, ask these questions.

 “Which mortar type are you specifying, and why?”
-The answer should name the type, the PSI, and connect it to the construction era and brick hardness of your specific home.
-An answer of “we use Type N on everything” is not a specification - it is a habit, and it is wrong for pre-1920 homes.
+The answer should name the type, the minimum PSI from ASTM C270, and connect it to the construction era and brick hardness of your specific home.
+An answer of “we use Type N on everything” is not a specification.
+It is a habit, and it is wrong for pre-1920 homes.

 “Did you test the existing mortar and brick hardness?”
 Both materials must be assessed before mortar type selection.
 If neither was tested, the specification is a guess.